 Lactose intolerance is extremely common.
 It is estimated that 30 to 50 million Americans have some degree of lactose intolerance.
-Certain racial and ethnic populations are more affected than others, including 75% of African Americans, Jews, Mexicans and Native Americans, and 90% of Asians.
+Certain racial and ethnic populations are more affected than others, including 50% of Hispanics; 75% of African Americans, Jews, and Native Americans; and 90% of some Asian populations.

 What Causes Lactose Intolerance?